vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 		- visual – stunned/puzzled silence
 		- implicit/explicit repairs – denying (no, that's not right) / presenting alternative
 		- clarification requests – demonstrating ambiguity & asking for additional information (Which John?
 John Smith or John Doe?)
-		- repair requests – showing non-understanding & asking for correction (Oh, so you’re not flying to London?
+		- repair requests – showing non-understanding & asking for correction (Oh, so you're not flying to London?
 Where are you going then?)
 - What is deixis?
 Give some examples of deictic expressions.
 	- “pointing” – relating between language & context/world
 		- dialogue is typically set/situated in a specific context